 1. Shop till you drop at The Goodhood Store, East London

 As one of hippest boutiques in the city of London, this lifestyle concept store houses curated men and women’s designer streetwear, shoes and homeware.
 Kathy discovered Goodhood after moving when she was looking for eclectic homeware pieces she was used to.

 Address: The Goodhood Store, 151 Curtain Road, EC2A 3QE

 Telephone: +44 (0) 207 729 3600

 2. More than mushrooms at the Portobello Market in West London

-For vintage outfits and antique bric-a-brac, Kathy advocates Portobello Market (if you don’t mind the hustle and bustle of the crowd), as a brilliant shopping destination.
+For vintage outfits and antique bric-a-brac, Kathy advocates Portobello Market (if you don’t mind the hustle and bustle of the crowd), as a brilliant shopping destination amid all the sightseeing.
 There’s even a persistent rumour that Sir Paul Smith, British fashion designer, comes to hobnob with the street vendors around six in the morning for the best vintage picks.